-- Store: Store in an airtight container or freezer bag for up to 6 months.
+- Store: Store Instant Pot Shredded Chicken in an airtight container or in freezer bags for up to 6 months.
+Ideal for future use!

-- Reheat: Thaw completely in the fridge overnight before folloing the reheating instructions as above.
+- Reheat: Thaw the frozen chicken completely in the fridge overnight before following the reheating instructions above.

-You could also use it in these recipes instead of the chicken listed:
+You could also use Instant Pot Shredded Chicken in these recipes instead of the chicken listed:

-If you want to add a different flavour, try these seasonings out:
+If you want to add a different flavor, try these seasonings out:

 - Taco Seasoning